- Global Head of Security Research & Innovation, British Telecommunications

 Mansoor was closely involved in the foundation of several cross-industry initiatives to accelerate innovation with disruptive technologies: in the UK, he co-founded the Scottish Innovation Partnership, and also globally with the Telecom Infra Project (TIP), founding the Europe’s 1st TIP ecosystem acceleration centre in the UK.

-Mansoor is currently a member of the Advisory Board of the UK5G Innovation Network and a member of the UCL Electrical and Electronic Engineering Industry Advisory Board.
+In September 2018, Mansoor joined Ofcom as CTO and is also a member of the Advisory Board of the UK5G Innovation Network, the Satellite Catapult Advisory Group and the UCL Electrical and Electronic Engineering Industry Advisory Board

 - Director of Research, Viavi Solutions